Frequently asked questions

 What do you do in winter?

-We spend our time working on new projects, recruiting, and preparing machinery, housing, and other equipment for the busy season.
+We dedicate this period to carrying out new projects, growing greenhouse strawberries at Marché Fermier Pitre, recruiting, and preparing machinery, housing, and equipment for the busy season.

-Although our fruit production runs mainly from June to October, we work 12 months a year to ensure we are well-prepared for this critical period!
-We also enjoy diversifying our activities.
-Over the years, we’ve developed several partnerships with local companies and become involved in plant production, berry distribution, and processing.
+Although most of our fruit production takes place from June to October, we work year-round to ensure we are ready for this critical period!
+We also love to diversify our activities: we are involved in plant production, as well as the distribution and processing of berries.

 What are your recruitment periods?